-- One of the main advantages of the Pomodoro technique for writers is that you need to stop staring at the screen and move around – to avoid eye-strain and back/neck pain.
+- One of the major advantages of the Pomodoro technique for writers is that you need to stop staring at the screen and move around – to avoid eye-strain and back/neck pain.

-- You don’t have to stop every twenty-five minutes – if you are really on a roll set the timer for a longer period.
+- You don’t have to stop every twenty-five minutes – if you’re really on a roll, set the timer for a longer period.

 - A break isn’t necessarily the same as grinding to a halt – you don’t have to take the full five minutes, just stand up, have a stretch and take a quick walk round the room while continuing to think about the project.